 What you don’t know could leave your horses stranded on the side of the road.

 Being a farmer requires a lot of vehicles.
-You need tractors to work your fields, a combine harvester for harvest season, a pickup truck to get around, a UTV to check the fields in, a forklift for moving land and then all sorts of trailers, attachments and extras on top of those.
+You need tractors to work your fields, a combine harvester for harvest season, a pickup truck to get around, maybe Tandem trailers attached to move equipment, a UTV to check the fields in, a forklift for moving land and then all sorts of trailers, attachments and extras on top of those.
 Not to mention the need for maintenance, UTV Covers, wheel changes and driving licenses!
 So, with all these vehicles it can be quite hard to keep on top of what you need to do to ensure they’re roadworthy.

 Luckily though, when it comes to the road, most of our readers are law-abiding citizens.
 We have driver’s licenses; our vehicles are insured.
 We are even (grudgingly) starting to comply with the new laws requiring that we be “hands-free” when on the phone.
 Some of us may even be willing to attend or already have done at somewhere like this traffic school Miami to ensure we are safe drivers, not just for you, others motorists, but also for our horses.

 But when it comes to our trucks and trailers, many of us are not complying with the laws.
 In most cases, this is unintentional, as we are merely unaware that, with that new truck or that gooseneck, we may have entered a whole new realm of compliance requirements.
 Or we may think we are exempt if we are not accepting payment to haul horses.
 Or we may just be freaked out at the thought of yet another set of complex government regulations, and we may just be tired of Big Brother.

 However, if we don’t comply, we can face thousands of dollars in fines.
 Even if we are not pulled over, we may still get nailed by new virtual technology which allows authorities to inspect vehicles while the vehicles are in motion.